Fire Emblem: The Binding Blade: Release

 The Binding Blade was officially announced at Space World 2000 under its original title Maiden of Darkness, as one of the early titles for the GBA.
 According to later comments from the staff, the game's official title was already under consideration at the time.
 The game was announced under its official title at the 2001 Space World event.
 To promote the game in Japan, a live action television commercial was created: standard 30 second versions mixed gameplay footage with the live action sequence, while the 40 second director's cut featured the full commercial without gameplay.
 The latter version was only available through the game's official website.
 The commercial was based upon the operatic commercial created for the first Fire Emblem title Shadow Dragon and the Blade of Light.
 The game released in Japan on March 29, 2002.
 The game's Japanese title, Fūin no Tsurugi, has been alternately translated as The Binding Blade and The Sword of Seals.
 The Binding Blade became the more common modern translation, and in 2017 it was used by Nintendo when detailing Roy's series origins for his character profile on the website for Fire Emblem Heroes.
-The game was later re-released in Japan on Virtual Console for Wii U on September 2, 2015.
+The game was later re-released in Japan on Virtual Console for Wii U on September 2, 2015, and on the Nintendo Classics service on June 23, 2023.